Explore your mortgage options

 For the most part, real estate auctions can fall into three categories:

-Reserve auction: At a reserve auction, the seller sets a reserve price that is not made public.
+- Reserve auction: At a reserve auction, the seller sets a reserve price that’s not made public.
 Bidders submit bids, and the highest bidder wins the auction if it meets the reserve price.
 If no one meets the reserve price, the property doesn’t sell.

 Now that we know a bit about different types of auctions, let’s look at common bidding types: